TL;DR

 - Data destruction on contract exit, certified.

-OFFICIAL-SENSITIVE is sometimes used loosely as a synonym for 'a bit secret'.
+Warning: OFFICIAL-SENSITIVE is sometimes used loosely as a synonym for 'a bit secret'.
 It is not.
 The official policy is clear: it is OFFICIAL data with additional handling rules.
 Suppliers asked to host OFFICIAL-SENSITIVE workloads on an unaccredited platform should accept — provided they meet the NCSC principles and the specific caveat handling rules in the contract.

-Where Yobitel Sits#
+Where Yobitel Sits

 Yobitel's UK estate is designed to host OFFICIAL and OFFICIAL-SENSITIVE workloads.
 Personnel with privileged access undergo BPSS minimum (SC where the contract requires), data residency is UK-only by default, and the audit stack provides customer-readable logs with sub-hour incident notification timelines.